LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D2-UseSsecrets.md

 ---
-title: DB & EF
+title: User Secrets in VS 2026
-description: How to add a database to a web app using Entity Framework
+description: How to manage user secrets in VS 2026, in particular how to store the user name and password for a connection string in user secrets so they don't get committed to source control.
-keywords: ORM, EF, DbContext, Migration, SQL Server, Local DB, MySQL
+keywords: User Secrets, User name, password, appsettings.json, connection string, EF, SQL Server, DB, MySQL
 material: Lecture Notes
-generator: PanWriter
+generator: Typora
 author: Brian Bird
 ---

 **CS295N Web Development 1: ASP.NET**

-<h1>Managing User Secrets</h1>
+<h1>Managing <i>User Secrets</i> in Visual Studio</h1>

 <h2>Contents</h2>